-The senior management team receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
-The senior management team and the Audit Committee also receive regular reports from internal audit and other sources of assurance, which include recommendations for improvement.
-The Audit Committee's role in this area is confined to a high-level review of the arrangements for internal control.
+The Audit and Risk Management Committee's role in this area is confined to a high-level review of the arrangements for internal control.
 The Board's agenda includes a regular item for consideration of risk and control and receives reports thereon from the senior management team and the Audit Committee.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.
-At its November 2019 meeting, the Board carried out the annual assessment for the year ended 31 July 2019 by considering documentation from the senior management team and internal audit and taking account of events since 31 July 2019.
+At its November 2020 meeting, the Board carried out the annual assessment for the year ended 31 July 2020 by considering documentation from the senior management team and internal audit and taking account of events since 31 July 2020.

-Based on the advice of the Audit Committee and the Accounting Officer, the Board is of the opinion that the College has an adequate and effective framework for governance, risk management and control, and has fulfilled its statutory responsibility for "the effective and efficient use of resources, the solvency of the institution and the body and the safeguarding of their assets".
+Based on the advice of the Audit Committee and the Accounting Officer, the Board is of the opinion that the College has an adequate and effective framework for governance, risk management and control, and has fulfilled its statutory responsibility for "the effective and efficient use of resources, the solvency of the institution and the body and the safequarding of their assets".

-Approved by order of the members of the Board on 21 November 2019 and signed on its behalf by:
+Approved by order of the members of the Board on 24th November 2020 and signed on its behalf by: